defra-design/how-many-in-uk/README.md

 * `/app/views/about.html` - provides general information about the app and also displays the raw percentages used which are included dynamically from the values stored in `routes.js`
 * `/app/views/accessibility.html` - the accessibility statement
 * `/app/views/glasses-contact-lenses.html` - some background information about the statistic we use - it's stored here because the relevant link was a PDF and not accessible.

+### Images

+The ear and eye icons in the open graph image for this site are licensed under the Creative Commons Attribution 4.0 International license.
+The original icon artwork was used under the icon licence provided by Font Awesome.

+The images are stored in `/app/assets/images/`.

+The code to link to these is in `app/views/layout_unbranded.html`.

+### Styling/CSS

+We are mostly using the default [GOV.UK Design System](https://design-system.service.gov.uk/) styles from the prototype kit.
+The few overrides are in `app/assets/sass/unbranded.scss` and `app/assets/sass/application.scss`.

+### Font

+We are not licensed to use the GOV Transport font so we cannot use that (it is the default in the prototype kit).
+We use Atkinson Hyperlegible served from Google Fonts.
+The code to link to the fonts is in `app/views/layout_unbranded.html`.